-New students were welcomed to Lynchburg College on Wednesday, Aug.
+New students were welcomed to University of Lynchburg on Wednesday, Aug.
 23, with an overarching message about doing their part, on campus and in the greater world, to build an inclusive community.

 Having a theme for New Student Convocation wasn’t a conscious decision, but the message was clear from the opening music to the benediction.